bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-Recall that with HTML, developers can use a list to make a navigation menu.
-Each list item contains a hyperlink to an HTML file, then some CSS to style the menu, like the display inline property to make the list display horizontally.
+<p>Recall that with HTML, developers can use a list to make a navigation menu.
+Each list item contains a hyperlink to an HTML file, then some CSS to style the menu, like the display inline property to make the list display horizontally.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-k.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->